Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

 Google Fi has rolled out new enhancements like beta service for iPhones and a new, unlimited data plan – in addition to the pay-as-you-go international data model.
 It can easily be the best cell phone plan for travelers, whether you make it your main cell phone carrier or just turn it on and off while traveling.

 Here’s why Google Fi is the best option.

 It’s safe to say that Google Fi isn’t quite like other cell phone service providers.

 Rather than running its own network of cell phone towers, Google Fi piggybacks on the networks of T-Mobile, Sprint, and U.S. Cellular in the U.S. to keep you connected at home.
 The result is 4G connectivity in most major U.S. cities, and a 3G connection across much of the country.
 There are just a few pockets where domestic service is weak, including much of Alaska.

 It also offers coverage in more than 200 countries or territories and counting.
 Check out the full list of countries, and you’ll see that every major destination (and many of the smaller, less-touristed spots) is covered, from Albania to Zambia.

 Very few countries don’t make the list: Cuba, Lebanon, Iran, and Syria won’t have coverage, nor will many small island nations in the South Pacific and many East African countries like Somalia, Ethiopia, and Eritrea.

-Safe to say, you’ll likely have coverage with Google Fi no matter where you’re heading.
+Safe to say, you’ll likely have coverage no matter where you’re heading.
 And it will almost always be at blazing fast 4G speeds, which means you can also easily use your phone as a hotspot to connect via laptop when you need it.